-Research and development costs is written off to the profit and loss account during the year in which it is incurred.
+Research and development costs are written off to the profit and loss account during the year in which they are incurred.

 1.4 Intangible fixed assets - goodwill

 Acquired goodwill is initially recorded at cost and then written off in equal annual instalments over the period of its estimated useful economic life of 25 years.